qdot/raunch-js/README.md

 As a web library using WebBluetooth, raunch-js can be used on the following platforms with the Bluetooth LE based toys listed:

-- Windows - Available through the [web-bluetooth-polyfill](https://github.com/urish/web-bluetooth-polyfill) Chrome extension.
-Waiting for Chrome to have official support.
+- Windows - No support currently.
+Waiting for Chrome to have Windows bluetooth support.
 - macOS - Supported using Chrome 56+
 - linux - Supported using Chrome 56+ (with experimental web extensions turned on) and bluez > 5.42